SrikanthPagadarai/nextgen-wireless-dl-demos/README.md

 Deep learning demos for B5G/6G wireless systems using TensorFlow and [Sionna](https://nvlabs.github.io/sionna/).

+⚠️ **Note:** This project is under active development and not accepting external contributions at this time.

 ## Overview

 This repository contains neural network-based demos for 5G/6G communication systems: